modal-inria/Kernalytics/doc/scala.md

 An example of misuse of functional programming would be [Segmentation.scala](/src/main/scala/algo/offlinechangepoint/Segmentation.scala).
 The loops present in the pseudo code in the article are absent here, replaced by various folds.
 While it benefits from purity, this code is less readable for someone who expects the same syntax than in the article.

 Compare this with the implementation of the Incomplete Cholesky Decomposition in [IncompleteCholesky.scala](/src/main/scala/linalg/IncompleteCholesky.scala).
 Here an imperative style is used and the code is much closer to the article pseudocode.

-Functional programming allows code to be more predictable, but its formulation differs from imperative programming and performances can be affected.
-For example, there is no way to implement Quick Sort in a functional language and get the same performances than with imperative programming and mutable states.
-Hence the general advice would be to use functional programming to structure the code globally, and imperative programming for local computations.

-The main advantage of using functional programming and immutable data structure, is that the code is predictable.
-It removes all errors that can be found in codes where data is not initialized, where global states are abused and the program is in invalid states.

 ## Basics to learn to understand the Kernalytics code: